PROGRAMMES

 • Communication of health information to stakeholders

 This is a 9-month in-service training programme.
-The schedule consists of five classroom workshops and field intervals for on-the-job field projects to reinforce principles taught during workshops.
+The schedule consists of eight classroom workshops and field intervals for on-the-job field projects to reinforce principles taught during workshops.

 • Completion of FETP-Frontline training